DannyQuah/DannyQuah.github.io/_talks/2025-03-09-1350-Panel-navigating-new-challenges-Indo-Pacific-LSE-CDF.md

 fileName: 2025-03-09-1350-Panel-navigating-new-challenges-Indo-Pacific-LSE-CDF.md
 ---
 Sun 09 Mar 2025 1350h
-LSE China Develpment Forum
+LSE China Development Forum
-Panel --- Trump 2.0: Navigating New Trade and Security Challenges in the Indo-Pacific Region
+Panel --- Trump 2.0: Navigating New Trade and Security Challenges in the Indo-Pacific Region Panelists ---  Jie Yu, David Lubin, Danny Quah, Dennis Wilder

-Moderator: John Minnich
+Moderator --- John Minnich
-Panel:  Jie Yu, David Lubin, Danny Quah, Dennis Wilder

 I made three points in my opening statement.
 1. While his transactionalist instincts might be strong---which Asians love and keep repeating to themselves---Trump can also appear oblivious and ignorant of previous transactions and deals, some of which he himself arranged and were, indeed, good deals.
 Give examples.